HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 The advantage of using a ventilating dehumidifier is that in addition to dehumidification, it also provides fresh outside air to your home.

 Don’t be confused—the “ventilating” part only refers to the fact that the ventilating dehumidifier also provides outside ventilation air to your home.
-Ventilating dehumidifiers can be either a compressor dehumidifier or a desiccant dehumidifier.
+Ventilating dehumidifiers can be either a compressor dehumidifier or desiccant dehumidifier.

 For most residential applications, ventilating dehumidifiers are compressor dehumidifiers.
 You’ll only find ventilating desiccant dehumidifiers in large buildings.